spxp/spxp-specs/SPXP-Spec.md

 }
 ```

 The connection package must be signed by the issuer.
-It is then encrypted according to [RFC 7516 “JSON Web Encryption
+It is then encrypted according to [RFC 7516 "JSON Web Encryption
-(JWE)”](https://tools.ietf.org/html/rfc7516) using the _ephemeral connection establishment key_.
+(JWE)"](https://tools.ietf.org/html/rfc7516) using the _ephemeral connection establishment key_.
 The only supported
 encryption method is direct encryption with 256 bit AES in Galois/Counter Mode, identified as `"alg": "dir", "enc":
 "A265GCM"` by JWE.
 This requires a new random initialisation vector `iv` for each package.